 Active Lives Survey

-Replacing the Active People survey, Active Lives is the biggest of its kind and gathers data relating to peoples’ sporting and physical activity habits, swimming ability, well being, volunteering, and even sports spectating.
+Data gathered in the survey relates to peoples’ sporting and physical activity habits, swimming ability, well being, volunteering, and even sports spectating.
 For younger children the questions are appropriately worded and complemented by images to help identify different types of activity, including playground games and active travel.

 The Herts Sports Partnership has been tasked with administering the Active Lives Children and Young People survey within Hertfordshire and is issued with the list of schools and specific year groups we are required to work with each term.
 Below is the current term’s schools: